axelarnetwork/webdocs/docs/roles/dev/gmp/local-dev.md

 We've developed a tool called [Axelar Local Development Environment](https://github.com/axelarnetwork/axelar-local-dev) to help you get started on develop a cross-chain dapp on your local machine very easily.
 The tool provides you a set of utility functions including:

-1. A function to create an evm-based blockchain
+1. A function to create a evm-based blockchain
 2. A function to deploy a smart contract
 3. A function to relay all pending commands from source chain to the destination chain.

+That's it.
 A detailed functionality is provided [here](https://github.com/axelarnetwork/axelar-local-dev).

 Now, we have all the functions we need to develop the application on our local machine.
 Next, let's see how can we use the tool.